wasp-lang/starters/embeddings/README.md

 # How to get started?
 1. Make sure you have the latest version of [Wasp](https://wasp-lang.dev) installed by running `curl -sSL https://get.wasp-lang.dev/installer.sh | sh` in your terminal.
 2. Run `wasp new <project-name> -t embeddings` to create a new app using this template.
-3. Rename the `env.server.example` file to `.env.server` and fill in your API keys.
+3. Rename the `env.server.example` file to `.env.server` and fill in your API keys
 4. Make sure you have a Database connected and running.
 Here are two quick options:
   - run `wasp start db` once you have [Docker Deskop](https://www.docker.com/products/docker-desktop/) installed and running.
 This will start and connect to a Postgres database for you.
 No need to do anything else! 🤯
   - or provision a Postgres database on [Railway](https://railway.app), go to settings and copy the `connection url`.
 Paste it as `DATABASE_URL=<your-postgres-connection-url>` into your `env.server` file.
 5. Run `wasp db migrate-dev` to initialize the database.
 6. Run `wasp start`.
 This will install all dependencies and start the client and server for you :)
-7. Go to `localhost:3000` in your browser (your NodeJS server will be running on port `3001`)
+7. Go to `localhost:3000` in your browser (your NodeJS server will be running on port `3001`).
+The client will be running with a notice that no embeddings have been generated yet.
-8. There are some initial text documents you can try parsing in `src/shared/docs`, or you can add text documents of your own.
-9. Click the "Generate Embeddings" button to generate embeddings for the documents.
-This might take a few minutes.
-Watch the console for progress updates.
-10. Once the embeddings are generated, you can search through the text chunks.
-Try using related keywords when searching to see the power of similarity search.
+8. Run `wasp db seed` to generate embeddings from the text files within `src/shared/docs` (you can add your own files here) and seed the databases via the `generateEmbeddings` action.
+9. Run `wasp db studio` to see the data in your Postgres database.
-11. Install the Wasp extension for VSCode to get the best DX
+9. Install the Wasp extension for VSCode to get the best DX
-12. Check the files for comments containing specific notes & instructions
+10. Check the files for comments containing specific instructions